LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Physical Movement**: Pawns physically move to their targets and maintain interaction even when targets move, using continuous path updating
 - **State Validation**: Comprehensive validation system ensures targets are in appropriate states for interaction (alive, conscious, not in mental states) while allowing strategic interruptions of regular activities
 - **Target Preservation**: Critical target information is preserved through the job system to prevent the "wrong target" issue where backstabbing would target the wrong pawn

+#### Admiration System
+- **Interaction Definition**: Custom `Admiration` interaction defined in `InteractionDefs_Badmouthing.xml` with social-hierarchy-based worker class and log rules
+- **Social Hierarchy Mechanics**: Pawns with low social influence express admiration toward those they perceive as leaders based on shared traits, skills, or roles
+- **Trait/Skill Matching**: Identifies commonalities between initiators and recipients (shared traits, valued skills, leadership roles) that make admiration more likely
+- **Social Skill Impact**: Success of admiration attempts depends on the initiator's social skill level, with higher skill increasing the chance of positive opinion changes
+- **Custom Interaction Worker**: `InteractionWorker_Admiration.cs` handles the core logic of social hierarchy building with skill-based success mechanics
+- **Custom Play Log Entry**: `PlayLogEntry_Admiration.cs` (if exists) provides detailed information about the social hierarchy interaction in the global play log
+- **LLM Integration**: Generates appropriate subject text for LLM dialogue based on the admiration type (shared interests, skill-based, inspirational, or general)
+- **Settings Integration**: Includes toggle to enable/disable admiration and configure success chances and opinion changes
+- **Opinion Dynamics**: Can result in positive opinion changes when executed successfully, or neutral/negative outcomes if poorly executed